exokitxr/webmr-docs/docs/privacyPolicy.md

 - Express any concern you have about our use of your data.
 ## Security

 We take precautions to protect your information.
-When you submit sensitive information via the Exoport Extension, your information is protected both online and offline.
+When you submit sensitive information via Exokit products, your information is protected both online and offline.

 Wherever we collect sensitive information (such as credit card data), that information is encrypted and transmitted to us in a secure way.
 You can verify this by looking for a lock icon in the address bar and looking for "https" at the beginning of the address of the Web page.